Introduction & Overview

 Thousands.
 Of.
 Multiple.
 Choice.
 Questions.
 In an ideal world, there would be a far better suited way to establish if you fulfill the legally mandated learning objectives.
 In reality, you need to pass those MCQ tests.
 Clicking question banks over and over is almost completely pointless from an educational point of view, but it is what it is.

 Back to the “Ahh, that’s how it works in real life” effect I mentioned above: Once my students get their theory out of the way and start flying, I consistently engage with them and spend many hours of explaining, reviewing and repeating the theoretical concepts targeted to the actual flights.
 I hope this completes the circle of theory first, exams second, followed by third, individually tailored theory instruction alongside practical IFR flight training.
-It’s just one way of many to see it.
-Everyone is different, and it might suit you to do theory and flying at the same time, perfectly fine, do what works for you.
+Contrary to the above, everyone is different, and it might suit you to do theory and flying at the same time, perfectly fine, do what works for you.

 Since most private pilots and owner pilots have demanding jobs, (the money for flying has to come from somewhere, right?)
 I highly suggest to use a distance learning provider.
 Unless you live 5 minutes from a renowned ATO that offers a classroom theory course with good instructors, that is.
 I’ve had students use this ATO, which uses the course provided by CAT Europe which includes the well known Aviation Exam question bank prep software.
-If you want a good overview of the theoretical part, take a look at Erlend’s CB-IR theory books.
+If you want a good overview of the theoretical part, take a look at Erlend’s CB-IR theory books, they are very good and I browse them frequently to brush up on stuff!

 To make this clear: You can do your training at any ATO anywhere in EASA land, no matter where you intend to fly during your training.
-Subsequently, you can sit your theoretical exams at any EASA authority.
+Subsequently, you can sit your theoretical exams at any EASA authority (Austro Control in Vienna is a favorite for many!).

-In my opinion, extended cross country flying, experiencing different weather, terrain and foreign ATC is an important part of IFR flight training.
+In my opinion, once basic concepts are mastered, extended cross country flying, experiencing (and analyzing) different weather, terrain and foreign ATC is an important part of IFR flight training.
 Limiting the area of training to national boundaries would be silly, especially if it involves some of europe’s smaller countries.

 Yes, some ATOs are not interested because they understandably only want students using the ATO‘s own airplane and instructors.
-I can help you find a solution in that regard.
+It’s not always easy but it is usually possible to find a solution in that regard.

-And while it is called distance learning, there is also at least 8 hours of face to face theory instruction required.
+And while it is called distance learning, there is also at least 8 hours of face to face theory instruction.
 A little excursion to how I do this: It’s one day spent together, usually 1-1 instruction, by going over all the theory subjects as well as clarifying any open questions before the exams.
-In addition to the minimum 8 hours, over the course of the CB-IR, I far exceed these 8 hours as I constantly interact with my students, discussing and answering any questions that come up along the way.
+In addition to the minimum 8 hours, over the course of the CB-IR, I for one far exceed these 8 hours as I constantly interact with my students, discussing and answering any questions that come up along the way.
 It just doesn’t always happen face to face (rather via Messenger, Telephone, Videocalls etc..), except for those 8 hours in person of course!
 And don’t forget the extended briefings before, and debriefings after each flight.
-In my experience, over the course of the 30 hours practical flying, I repeat and go over all the relevant theory for IFR flying, again.
+In my experience, over the course of the 30 hours practical flying, I repeat and go over lots of theory for IFR flying, again and again.

 So you’ve clicked away like mad and passed the multiple choice exams?
 Good job.
 What a relief.
 Now it’s time for flying.